 Loyalty Program Development

-Through location data, marketers can gain a window into their consumers’ cross-shopping activities including brand affinity, visit frequency, dwell time, and more.
+Through the use of mobility data, marketers can gain a window into their consumers’ cross-shopping activities including brand affinity, visit frequency, dwell time, and more.
 Not only can this help them improve their loyalty programs, but it can also guide segmentation strategies.

 Consumer Persona Building